-Crafted by Finnzarby Richwood
+Crafted in Auckland, by furniture maker Finnzarby Richwood

 I grew up on the port hills of Ōtautahi Christchurch, on a small, family run vineyard.
 My parents both held other jobs, but the vineyard allowed us all to stay connected to the land and, more importantly, each other.